ghc-proposals/ghc-proposals/proposals/0000-non-empty-typed-holes.md

 Note that the expressions in `_(...)` are only parsed.
 Only when we try to extract the value are the contents type-checked, desugared and compiled.
-However, `runEHSplice`, `runEHRawExpr` and `runEHRRawExprDyn` all make sure to propagate any errors encountered to the plugin, which can then handle it accordingly.
-E.g. for the ExtendedHolesPlugin, we can compile the following:
+However, `runNEHSplice`, `runNEHRawExpr` and `runNEHRawExprDyn` all make sure to propagate any errors encountered to the plugin, which can then handle it accordingly.
+E.g. for the NonEmptyHolesPlugin, we can compile the following:

 ```
-{-# OPTIONS -fplugin=ExtendedHolesPlugin -funclutter-valid-hole-fits #-}
+{-# OPTIONS -fplugin=NonEmptyHolesPlugin -funclutter-valid-hole-fits #-}
-{-# LANGUAGE ExtendedTypedHoles #-}
+{-# LANGUAGE NonEmptyTypedHoles #-}
 module Main where
-import ExtendedHolesPlugin
+import NonEmptyHolesPlugin

 data A = A | B | C